vmummer/cp-waf-k8s/README.md

 helm install cp-k8s-appsec-nginx-ingress-4.12.1.tgz --name-template cp-appsec \
 --set appsec.agentToken="cp-us-<Removed>"    << Replace with your own key

+* Configure the Metallb - Load Balancer with the following command.
+It fills in the address required.

+cpmetallb

 *Create the coredns.yaml file by this aliase command to subsitute the ingress IP address for DNS resolution: